-Investments in global markets involve a multitude of risks such as price, interest rate, market, sovereign, currency, liquidity, and credit risks, amongst many others.
-Additionally, the University's direct investments in natural resources expose it to a unique set of risks, namely environmental, social, and geopolitical risks in some of the jurisdictions where these direct investments reside.
+Investments in global markets involve a multitude of risks such as price, interest rate, market, sovereign, currency, liquidity and credit risks, amongst many others.
 The University manages exposure to these risks through established policies and procedures related to its ongoing investment diligence and operational due diligence programs.
 The University also considers manager concentration risk.
-As of June 30, 2019, 22% of the GIA NAV was invested across 5 diversified fund managers.
+As of June 30, 2021, 18% of the GIA NAV was invested across 5 diversified fund managers.
 The University anticipates that the value and composition of its investments may, from time to time, fluctuate substantially in response to any or all of the risks described herein.